raghavtalwar/Red-Team-Operations/10 - Lateral Movement (TA0008)/Pivoting & Redirection.md

 to a private subnet.
 - In certain network configurations, the bastion host is hardened and available on the public internet.
 - The key is to configure this host to have as little attack surface as possible, resiliency to internet traffic, and to perform authentication on incoming connections.

+Challenge 1: The next challenge is to forward a port to view a web server on an internal network.
+The address is 10.199.2.120 and it is listening on port 80.
 ### Enumeration